What is special consideration?

 Difficult life or family challenges

-Deakin recognised that your ability to prepare for university study may have been limited due to a broad range of challenges, including but not limited to: learning impacted by natural disasters, refugee and asylum seeker status, long-term illness of a family member, homelessness, discrimination and severe family disruptions.
+Deakin recognises that your ability to prepare for university study may have been limited due to a broad range of challenges, including but not limited to: learning impacted by natural disasters, refugee and asylum seeker status, long-term illness of a family member, homelessness, discrimination and severe family disruptions.

-How to apply for special consideration
+How to apply for SEAS

 Your aggregate score can also be increased through subject adjustments.
 Depending on the course you’re applying for, completing related subjects in high school could boost your aggregate score – like if you’re applying for a Bachelor of Civil Engineering having achieved a study score of 30 in mathematical methods.